euxoa/tirpat/README.md

 `lsusb` is useful, `arecord -l` even more so to find correct device numbers.
 Also, you need to know the sample format etc., but either `arecord` or `sox` shows them to you somehow.

+Immediate todo:

+- `species.py`, stuff into function(s) for more flexible functionality
+- audio splitting